 We've followed in the footsteps of exemplary men and women, and they have created a culture for us, taught us what to do in uncertain circumstances.
 The culture and the long-standing tradition places expectations on each of us to meet or exceed the greatness of those who have gone before.

 HOW HAS TOGETHERWESERVED.COM HELPED YOU MAINTAIN YOUR MILITARY BEARING AND THE BOND WITH YOUR FELLOW SERVICEMEN AND WOMEN?

 It has answered a thousand questions about my old units, the guys and gals I've served with, and places we've been and the things we've done.
 It has truly enhanced my memories of some wonderful times.

 Share this Voices on:

 TWS Voices are the personal stories of men and women who served in the US Military and convey how serving their Country has made a positive impact on their lives.
-If you would like to participate in a future edition of Voices, or know someone who might be interested, please contact TWS Voices HERE
+If you would like to participate in a future edition of Voices, or know someone who might be interested, please contact the TWS Military Heritage Director HERE

 This edition of Navy Voices was supported by:

 For current and former serving Members of the United States Navy, TogetherWeServed is a unique, feature-rich resource enabling Naval personnel to re-connect with lost Shipmates, share memories and tell their Navy story.